priyam-03/GA-Feature-Selector-Lung-Cancer/README.md

 ## Data

-- You need to provide the lung histopathological image data.
-Place the images inside the `data/` directory.
+- You need to provide the lung histopathological image data in the same direcotry.
 - Make sure the data is in the correct format, or modify the notebook’s data loading section accordingly.

 ## License